-(ii) Aircrafts, helicopters, flight equipment, hangar, offices and house

-Aircrafts, helicopters and flight equipment, e.g. aircraft engines and aircraft spare parts, are measured at cost less accumulated depreciation and accumulated impairment losses.
-When aircrafts are acquired the purchase price is divided between the aircraft itself and engines.
+(ii) Aircrafts, helicopters, flight equipment, hangar, offices and house between the aircraft itself and engines.
 Aircrafts are depreciated over the estimated useful life of the relevant aircraft until a residual value is met.
 Engines are depreciated according to flown cycles.
 When an engine is overhauled the cost of the overhaul is capitalised and the remainder of the cost of the previous overhaul that has not already been depreciated, if there is any, is expensed in full.